parshv1234/creditcardapproval/README.md

 - 🔎 **Add Explainable AI (XAI):** Integrate libraries like SHAP or ELI5 to provide transparency and explain model predictions.

 - 🔌 **Expose REST API:** Develop and expose REST API endpoints for seamless enterprise-level integration.

+## 🤝 Contributing
+Contributions are welcome!
+1. Fork the repository
+2. Create a new branch (`newfeature`)
+3. Commit your changes
+4. Push to your branch
+5. Open a Pull Request

 ## 🙏 Acknowledgments
 - Special thanks to **SmartBridge** and **Google for Developers** for their invaluable guidance and support throughout the duration of this project.